cockroachdb/docs/v19.2/cockroachcloud-upgrade-policy.md

 ### Auto-upgrades after current version EOL

 As CockroachDB introduces new major versions, older versions reach their End of Life (EOL) on CockroachCloud.
-If you are running older, supported versions of CockroachDB, you will be notified no later than 1 month before the older version’s EOL that your clusters will be auto-upgraded on the EOL date.
-You should request an upgrade to the latest during this timeframe to avoid being force-upgraded.
+If you are running a CockroachDB version nearing EOL, you will be notified at least one month before that version’s EOL that your clusters will be auto-upgraded on the EOL date.
+You should request an upgrade to a newer CockroachDB version during this timeframe to avoid being force-upgraded.

-## Rollback support
+### Rollback support

-The finalization period for each major upgrade is 7 days from upgrade completion.
+The default finalization period for each major upgrade is 7 days from upgrade completion.
 You can request a rollback of a major upgrade via a [support ticket](https://support.cockroachlabs.com/hc/en-us).